dotzenith/blog/content/about.md

 author: Zenith
 ---

-I previously wrote up a whole big paragraph about why it's so hard to write an about page, and after looking at it for a grant total of two seconds, I decided that I was just waffling, saying a whole lot of nothing.
+I previously wrote up a whole big paragraph about why it's so hard to write an about page, and after looking at it for a grand total of two seconds, I decided that I was just waffling, saying a whole lot of nothing.

 Anyways, Hi!
 My name is Danshu, and this is my Zenith!
 I'll probably write a goofy little post about the meaning behind Zenith and why I chose it (spoiler: it's a lot simpler than I'd like to admit).
-I'm not fully sure what I'll be writing about here, but I do have a few ideas (otherwise I wouldn't have set up this site to begin with).
+I'm not fully sure what I'll be writing about here, but I do have a few ideas.

 In the absence of solid blog posts, I'll just list a few topics and leave without expanding upon them.